Take the Lonely Out of Writing Your Book with Collaboration

 Beyond questions, communication means speaking up, which isn’t always easy among professionals known for being introverted.
 No matter how tough, though, it’s important to clear the air when resentment or miscommunication happens.
 Constructive debate or a good vent can become part of the process and even lead to better writing by clearing out any simmering bitterness.

-Good collaborative writing groups I have been part of tend to work best when things get a little relaxed.
+Good collaborative book writing groups I have been part of tend to work best when things get a little relaxed.
 Once roles get worked out and everyone has discussed preferences in writing, letting go can be a powerful force enabling everyone to do their best work.
 Maybe the editor takes a crack at writing or rewriting a part of a chapter.
 Or the team works together to try a whole new approach.
 The best collaborative writing groups feel like working with friends—weekly check-ins to brainstorm ideas and the freedom to let loose and take some creative risks, which provide the opportunity for some big payoffs.
 Sometimes, there are laughs, even in the face of deadlines.

 In many ways, the RTC collaborative writing model runs counter to our cultural discussions of artists and writers as solitary geniuses, toiling in ivory towers.
 Franz Kafka once said, “Writing is utter solitude, the descent into the cold abyss of oneself.”
 There’s an element of performance to it all—the tortured artist writhing in the throes of agony to create.
 Is that really needed?
 Does that really help?
 Maybe those teams of dogs pulling in tandem in the snow are onto something.
 Maybe we can let go of the solitary writer stereotype once and for all and agree that writing can coexist with productivity and even joy.
 Especially when done in groups.
 Just as long as we all pull together.